What’s Involved |

 Design editor *

-The art director is responsible for the Talisman’s overall design.
-The art director:
+The design editor is responsible for the Talisman’s overall design.
+The design editor:

-• Works with the executive editor, photo editor and writing editor to develop design of templates and spreads.
+- Works with the executive editor, photo editor and writing editor to develop design of templates and spreads for the magazine.

 Copy editor *